Twins depiction in Negev Rock Art

 Fig.3 The Twins and their horses.
 Left: Scandinavian Bronze Age rock art (after K. Kristiansen).
 Right: Negev Desert rock art.

-A closely related structure appears in Negev Desert rock art, adapted to local engraving traditions.
-Two riders and two horses are arranged in a deliberate sequence that mirrors the transition from night to day.
-The leading rider hauls the sun toward the horizon, his horse marked by restraint and fatigue, indicating the final strain of the nocturnal passage.
-Following him, his twin raises his arms while guiding a younger, more dynamic horse whose posture conveys vitality and readiness for renewal.
-The paired riders act together, not as competitors but as coordinated agents of cosmic transition.
+The Negev panel (Fig. 3, right) transposes this theology into the local engraving tradition with remarkable fidelity to the underlying cosmological logic.
+Two riders and two horses are arranged in a deliberate sequential composition that encodes the same transition from night to day.
+The leading rider hauls the sun toward the horizon, his horse marked by restraint and fatigue— the final strain of the nocturnal passage rendered in the animal’s posture.
+Following him, his twin raises his arms while guiding a younger, more dynamic horse whose bearing conveys vitality and readiness.
+The paired riders act together as coordinated agents of cosmic transition, not as competitors and not as independent heroes, but as a single functional unit whose duality is the condition of the renewal they produce.

 The Twins and the ibex in Negev Desert rock art and Pella mosaic